 Yahoo! has a modern look and feel, and themes are available with a plain or photographic background.
-“There is a panel with the inbox, sent, spam, trash and other system folders” and a list of email on the right from whatever folder you select.
+“There is a panel with the inbox, sent, spam, trash and other system folders” and a list of emails on the right from whatever folder you select.
 You can add a preview pane to enable you to browse folders.

 The usual folder list is on the left, and additional folders can be created, dragged from the inbox, moved from the menu, or rules can be created to place incoming mail in the appropriate folders.
-Its feature is similar to iCloud Mail.
+Its feature is similar to iCloud mail.
 All the basic features are present, but you can’t collect emails from another account.